KU-BIG/KUBIG_2024_FALL/KUBIG CONTEST/CV/FallDetectionTeam/README.md

-# YOLOv10 Custom Object Detection
+# YOLOv10 Fall Detection

 This repository contains the implementation of **YOLOv10**, a state-of-the-art object detection model.
-This project is designed to demonstrate custom object detection using YOLOv10 with Python.
+This project is designed to do fall detection using object detection by YOLOv10.

 ## Table of Contents